gabrielecastellano/Scission/README.md

 #### Docker

-The benchmark can also be run as a Docker container:
+The benchmark can also be run as a docker container:

-    sudo docker build -t scission/benchmark .
+    docker build -t scission/benchmark .

+If you need to fetch the updated code form git, you should specify the CACHEBUST argument as follows:

+    docker build -t scission --build-arg CACHEBUST=$(date +%s) .

+Run the docker container with:

     docker run -it --rm -v $(pwd):/opt/output scission/benchmark cloud 6700k cat.jpg -s False -o /opt/output

 Due to the volume bound at /opt/output, all the output files can be found on the usual locations after the run.